dlt-hub/vibe-hub/salesforce_data/salesforce_data-docs.md

     import dlt

    data = dlt.pipeline("salesforce_data_pipeline").dataset()
-   # get campaign_member table as Pandas frame
+   # get projects table as Pandas frame
-   data.campaign_member.df().head()
+   data.projects.df().head()
     ```

 ## Running into errors?

-Be aware of API request limits and potential QUERY_TIMEOUT errors.
-Also, some nested fields in objects like Contact may return null values which need handling in data processing.
+Ensure that the user ID provided is correct to access user-specific data.
+Watch out for 401 errors which could indicate an expired or invalid access token.

 ### Extra resources: